Saqsy/cs-uob-overview-of-architecture.github.io/software.md

 ### Other versions of LogiExam

 There are two other versions of LogiExam you may want to use.
-The first is the original Logisim, for the Project -> Analyse Circuit menu option - while you are not allowed to use this option in tests, you may find it helpful for debugging circuits in weekly assignments or in revising for the test.
+The first is the original Logisim, for the Project -> Analyse Circuit menu option.
+This is a bit of a crutch, as in exams you'll need to be able to do this by hand,, but you may find it helpful for debugging circuits.
 You can download it [here](https://sourceforge.net/projects/circuit/files/2.7.x/2.7.1/).
 You will have three choices of which Logisim release to download:

 1. A Windows .exe file: recommended for Windows.
 1. A .jar file: recommended for Mac or Linux.
 1. A .tar.gz file: this is labelled as the "Mac version", but in our experience Mac users are better off with the .jar file.

 The second is Logisim Evolution, which is available [here](https://github.com/logisim-evolution/logisim-evolution) and is pre-installed on the lab machines.
 This is a newer fork of Logisim which (unlike the original) is actively maintained and which has more features.
 Unfortunately, the interface is also subtly different from LogiExam and the original Logisim, and there is limited compatibility between the two programs.
-Given that the extra features are mostly overkill for this unit and that you'll have to use the original Logisim in tests anyway, it's much better to avoid it for the most part.
+Given that the extra features are mostly overkill for this unit, it's better to avoid it for the most part.

 ## NAND boards

 You will use NAND boards in labs for the first part of the unit.
 They are open source, and were created for the University of Bristol by Simon Hollis and Dan Page.
-There is an excellent introduction video [here](https://www.youtube.com/watch?v=DJDXp7yXp-w) explaining how to use them, and a GitHub repository [here](https://github.com/danpage/nandboard) containing the designs, photos, and more information on the boards.
+There's' a GitHub repository [here](https://github.com/danpage/nandboard) containing the designs, photos, and more information on the boards.
 (They probably won't make sense until after you've watched the week 1 lecture videos, though!)

 In short, NAND boards are a set of four chips, each containing four NAND gates.
 Each gate has a set of input pins and output pins.
 In addition to the pins for the gate input and output, there are pins providing logic 1.
 You may notice that there are no logic 0 pins.
 This is because an unconnected input will default to 0 (there is a pull-down circuit that keeps the input at 0 if it is unconnected).
 LEDs on the boards signify the output level of each NAND gate.
 The boards are powered by a USB cable.